Aktuelles

 HCI group and students at MUM'23 in Vienna

-We were well represented at ACM MUM'23 at TU Vienna.
+We were well represented at ACM MUM'23 at TU Vienna in early December.
 Given Eva's connections to Vienna (she used to work there for 1,5 years ages ago), plus TU Vienna being Erasmus partner for the HCI Master program, this was not just for the conference, but also an opportunity for meeting past and future collaborators.
 It was great to meet HCI researchers from all over the world and hear about the latest trends in mobile and ubiquitous multimedia.

 Annika took part in the Doctoral Consortium, discussing her PhD, Laura (staff member on GROOVE) presented a poster about her Master theses about 'Tattoo-based biofeedback interface for tension headache', Nasim and Urszula (HCI Master students) were presenting posters about their last student research projects (Technology for Staying in Touch with Pets: The Future or Future Not to Come. and Aligning preferences: Co-Designing Wearable Solutions for International Student Well-being).
 Furthermore, HCI Master students Konstantina and Nabanita, as well as Annika were Student Volunteers (SVs).
 And, on very short notice (due to the snow weather chaos other mentors had got stuck on their train journey to Vienna) Eva got invited in as additional mentor for the Doctoral Consortium morning session.
 The venue was amazing (TU Vienna main building top floor), we had a big Christmas market just outside the building, and Vienna in the snow was beautiful!
 MUM being a smaller sized conference with around 100 participants also provided ample opportunity to talk with other researchers.
 Lots of pictures...